marcosvlt/IaC-Teste/README.md

 ansible-playbook -i hosts mytask.yml -u ubuntu --private-key PRIVATE_KEY_LOCATION
 ```

-After that ansible will run the playbook and install Apache2, docker and create the container listening on porto 8080
+After that ansible will run the playbook and install Apache2, docker and create the container listening on port 8080

 # Accessing the application